 - Dispatch same day for order received before 12 noon

 The link with poor diet and dementia is one that is undergoing a lot of research at the moment.
 Although it is widely thought that eating oily fish that is rich in omega 5 on a regular basis could help fight the causes of cognitive decline and the advance of diseases such as Alzheimer’s disease.

 There are foods that are thought to help keep your brain active and help improve your memory and those that are full of fatty acids which are thought to be bad for memory and your body.

 Good foods are those that are fresh, such as fruit and vegetables that can provide the vitamins you require but also include those foods with plenty of omega-3 fatty acids, such as walnuts and fish.

-If we are physically fit and get a good regular amount of exercise we seem to have so much more energy enabling us to remember things more readily when the going gets tough.
-Exercise also allows helps blood to flow around your body faster, carrying more oxygen to the brain which in turn will help improve your memory.
+If we are physically fit and get a good regular amount of exercise we seem to have so much more energy.
+Keeping the body fit also helps to keep the mind fit.
+Enabling us to remember things more readily when the going gets tough.
+Exercise makes blood flow around your body faster which in-turn carries more oxygen to the brain.
+More oxygen to the brain is believed to help improve your memory.

 Stop smoking and limit your intake of alcohol if you want to help improve your memory.
 I think these two speak for themselves.

 Studies from all over the world suggest that too much alcohol and the smoking of cigarettes harms the brain and the body.
 Drinking alcohol to access can cause Wernicke-Korsakoff Syndrome.
 Smoking cigarettes can cause any number of health issues and diseases with one being starving the brain of oxygen.